Can I smoke Mullein?

 What is Mullein?

-Mullein is a well-known plant used to make medicine and has been used for thousands of years by various cultures around the world.
+Mullein is a well-known relative to the mint family used to make medicine and has been used for thousands of years by various cultures around the world.
 It is usually taken as a treatment for breathing conditions.
 Mullein is also used as a flavoring ingredient in alcoholic beverages and as part of herbal smoking blends for tobacco replacements.
 The Mullein plant can be sold in various forms, from the raw plant such as tea, powders, capsules or as a secondary product as an extract, oil, and elixir.

 You've probably seen Mullein extracts or tinctures at your pharmacy or in your favorite homeopathy shop to treat pulmonary conditions, but did you know this herb is also the foundation of all our Meo Marley’s Herbal Smoking Blends?